noclat/R76/readme.md

 Sometimes it's more convinient to gather all these commands in a single file and only write a single line of PHP to configure your website.
 It's possible, but the syntax changes a bit.
 E.g.:

 	# This is a comment
-	# Load the core files
-		LOAD site/core

 	# Configure routes
 		ROUTE GET 			/			site/templates/default.php
 		ROUTE GET|POST		/contact	site/templates/contact.php
 		ROUTE GET			/@section	site/templates/@section.php

 Name this file however you want, and call it using:

 	$site->config('path/to/the/config');

-To prevent from the frustration of having some extra PHP code lines out of the config file, it enables some specific commands:
+To prevent from the frustration of having some extra PHP code lines out of the config file, it enables a CALL commands.

-### define
-Sets a global constant.
-It’s practical, simply because you can gather all your configuration constants in the same configuration file, like paths, passwords (hashed), services & API codes (google analytics, typekit, etc.) and so on.

-	DEFINE key value

-### custom
-You can do what you want with the CUSTOM command.
 This is the syntax:

-	CUSTOM callback parameters
+	CALL callback parameters

-It’s just calling a callback (function or method) with the given the parameters (optional).
+It’s just calling a callback (function or method) with the given parameters (optional).
 The parameters syntax is simple, just use any spacing character between them: `parameter1 parameter2 parameter3…`.
-It could help if you need to parse some configuration values, for example an external URL (from any API or service like Google Documents), or set a bunch of related ‘constants’.

-Here’s a real life example, used for [Eye Fracture](http://eyefracture.com), which database is stored in 4 Google Spreadsheets:

-	CUSTOM  sheets::set   videos    https://docs.google.com/spreadsheet/pub?key=XXX&single=true&gid=0&output=csv
-	CUSTOM  sheets::set   lists     https://docs.google.com/spreadsheet/pub?key=XXX&single=true&gid=1&output=csv
-	CUSTOM  sheets::set   studios   https://docs.google.com/spreadsheet/pub?key=XXX&single=true&gid=3&output=csv
-	CUSTOM  sheets::set   quotes    https://docs.google.com/spreadsheet/pub?key=XXX&single=true&gid=2&output=csv

-And here’s the callback:

-	class sheets {
-		...
-		function set($key, $url) { self::$sheets[$key] = $url; }
-		...
-	}

-If any spreadsheet url changes, we only have to update the config file, without getting deep in the code to update the related lines.
+It could be useful to define constants, load PHP files (with the [load helper](#load-helper)) and do many other things.

+	CALL load site/core
+	CALL define key value

 # Tips
 ## Syntax sensibility
 Any path you’ll have to write (in url() function and the configuration methods) are parsed to prevent from any bug occuring with the ‘slash’ character confusing use.
 So you can both write `/path/` or `path/`, and even `path`.
-**Warning**: paths on DEFINE values and CUSTOM parameters aren’t parsed.
+**Warning**: paths on CALL parameters aren’t parsed.

 In the configuration command lines, you can use as much inline spacing/tabs characters as you want between the values, except around a ‘|’ separators in ROUTE commands.